robertrittmuller/promptgen/README.md

 The script requires two input files:

 1. `templates.csv`: A CSV file containing the prompt templates.
 Each row in the file represents a template with two columns: the template name and the template content.
 The template name will be enclosed in curly braces `{}` in the prompts and will be replaced with the template content when generating the final prompts.
-Please note that this updated implementation expects the templates in templates.csv to be in the format `{template_name},template_content`, so that the template names can be directly used in the format function.
+Please note that this implementation expects the templates in templates.csv to be in the format `{template_name},template_content`, so that the template names can be directly used in the format function.

 2. `prompts.txt`: A plain text file containing the prompts.
 Each line in the file represents a prompt.
 The script will read the prompts and use the templates to generate multiple variations of each prompt.